ShawnSidoruk/slate/source/index.html.md

 `PUT /users/{user_id}/rounds/{round_id}/close`

 This method is used for closing a Round.
 A round can consist of zero or more Wagers, and zero or more Payouts.
-After a round is closed then no additional Wagers or Payouts can be associated to the Round.
+Once a round is closed, no additional Wagers or Payouts can be associated to it.

 <aside class="warning">
 All Wagers and Payouts must be resolved (ie. settled or void) before the Round can be closed.